-The attacks have been pervasive and continue to the point that nefarious code may be present, even when regular monitoring and system sweeps clean up readily apparent This Omni-present threat leads to a healthy paranoia of resistance to observation, intercept and masquerading.
-Despite this attack environment, the web interface is the best way to provide access to many of its users.
-One way to continue operating in this environment is to not only know and vet your users, but also your software and devices.
+Content Distributor's -- rights in data, theft of content. • The attacks have been pervasive and often include previously unseen attack vectors and they continue to the point that nefarious code may be present, even when regular monitoring and system sweeps clean up readily apparent malware.
+This omnipresent threat leads to a healthy paranoia of many threats including resistance to observation, intercept and masquerading.
+The web interface is the best way to provide access to many of its users despite this highly active threat environment.
+One way to maintain capability in this type of environment is to not only know and vet your users, but also your software and devices.
 Even that has limitations when dealing with the voluminous threat environment.
 Today we regularly construct seamless encrypted communications between machines through SSL or other TLS.
 These do not cover the "last mile" between the machine and the user (or service) on one end, and the machine and the service on the other end.
-This last mile is particularly important when we assume that malware may exist on either machine, opening the transactions to exploits for eaves dropping, ex-filtration, session high-jacking, data corruption, man-in-the-middle, masquerade, blocking or termination of service, and other nefarious behavior.
-Before we examine the challenges of Cloud Computing systems, let us first examine what high assurance architecture might look like.
+This last mile is particularly important when we assume that malware may exist on either machine, opening the transactions to exploits for eaves dropping, ex-filtration, session high-jacking, data corruption, man-in-the-middle, repeat replay, masquerade, blocking or termination of service, and other nefarious Before we examine the challenges of cloud behavior. computing systems, let us first examine what high assurance architecture might look like.

-A. Basic Tenets
+A. A Comprehensive Set of Tenets

-This section provides nine tenets that guide decisions in an architectural formulation for high assurance and implementation approaches [12].
-These tenets are separate from the "functional requirements" of a specific component (e.g., a name needs to be unique); they relate more to the goals of the solution that guide its implementation.
+We have implemented twelve tenets that guide decisions in an architectural formulation for high assurance approaches [5].
+These tenets are distinct from the functional requirements normally associated with specific software component(s) (e.g., a name(s) need to be unique or identities need to be established); they relate more to the goals of the solution that guide its implementation.

-• The zeroth tenet is that the Malicious entities can look at all network traffic and send virus software to network assets.
-In other words, rogue agents (including insider threats) may be present and to the extent possible, we should be able to operate in their presence, although this does not exclude

-ISBN: 978-988-18210-9-6 ISSN: 2078-0958 (Print); ISSN: 2078-0966 (Online) their ability to view some activity.
+• The zeroth tenet is that the malicious entities are present and can look at all network traffic and may attempt to modify that traffic by sending virus software to network assets.
+In other words, rogue agents (including insider threats) may be present and to the extent possible, we should be able to operate in their presence, although this does not exclude their ability to view some activity.
 Assets are constantly monitored and cleaned, however new attacks may be successful at any time and nefarious code may be present at any given time.